BenchmarkSpace/docker-petalinux2/README.md

 its exact name automatically.

-If this file is present when building the image, the Docker image will be about 120 GB so make sure you have enough space in `/var/lib/docker`.
+If this file is present when building the image, the Docker image will be about 120 GB so make sure you have enough space in `/var/lib/docker`, the Docker GUI, or .wslconfig.
 Be aware that the building process can take some hours.

 You can change your Docker disk utilization in the Docker GUI: select the Docker